John Thomas (Christadelphian): Association with Alexander Campbell

-The Marquis of Wellesley docked in New York and Thomas travelled on to Cincinnati, Ohio where he became convinced by the Restoration Movement of the need for baptism and joined them in October 1832.
+Thomas emigrated to North America in 1832, travelling on board the Marquis of Wellesley.
+Following a near shipwreck he vowed to find out the truth about life and God through personal Biblical study.
+Initially he sought to avoid the kind of sectarianism he had seen in England.
+In this he found sympathy with the rapidly emerging Restoration Movement in the United States at the time.
+This movement sought a reform based upon the Bible alone as a sufficient guide and rejected all creeds.
+He became convinced by the Restoration Movement of the need for baptism and joined them in October 1832.
 He soon came to know a prominent leader in the movement, Alexander Campbell, who encouraged him to become an evangelist.
 He spent his time travelling around the eastern States of America preaching, until eventually settling down as a preacher in Philadelphia.
 It was here on 1 January 1834 that he married Ellen Hunt.

 Thomas also wrote for and was editor of the Apostolic Advocate which first appeared in May 1834.
 His studies during this period of his life generated the foundation for many of the beliefs he came to espouse as a Christadelphian and he began to believe that the basis of knowledge before baptism was greater than the Restoration Movement believed and also that widely held orthodox Christian beliefs were wrong.
-Whilst his freedom to believe his unique beliefs was accepted, many objected to the preaching of these beliefs as necessary for salvation.
+While his freedom to believe his unique beliefs was accepted, many objected to the preaching of these beliefs as necessary for salvation.
 This difference led to a series of debates particularly between Thomas and Alexander Campbell.
 Because Thomas eventually rebaptised himself and rejected his former beliefs and associations, he was formally disfellowshipped in 1837.
 Some people, nonetheless, associated with him and accepted his views.

 At this time the Millerite or Adventist movement was growing, and in 1843 Thomas was introduced to William Miller, the leader of the Millerites.
 He admired their willingness to question orthodox beliefs and agreed with their belief in the second coming of Christ and the founding of a millennial age upon His return.
 Thomas continued his studies of the Bible and in 1846 travelled to New York, where he gave a series of lectures covering 30 doctrinal subjects that later formed part of his book Elpis Israel (The Hope of Israel).